Exchord/Baten-Kaitos-Origins-Damage-Calculator/README.md

 ![](https://i.imgur.com/WNsLdZm.png)

-### Combo results
+### Combo results <a name="Combo_results"></a>
 ![](https://i.imgur.com/DAs7OdF.png)
 In a similar fashion to the in-game text after a combo, this shows the number of cards and hits as well as the total damage and TP bonus of the current combo.

-### MP
+### MP <a name="MP"></a>

 Clicking this button will open a window that lets you simulate MP during battle.
 As long as this window is open, the program will operate slightly differently:
 - The current MP value will be displayed at the end of your combo.
 When MP reaches 500, a burst button will be shown instead.
 - Special attacks can only be selected if you have enough MP.
-- Removing cards from your combo with a left-click will also revert the MP value to an earlier state.
+- Removing cards from your combo with a left-click will revert the MP value to an earlier state.
 The resulting MP value can only be accurate if MP didn't get auto-capped to its maximum value earlier in the combo.
-If you remove a single card from your combo with a right-click, MP will not be adjusted.
+If you remove a card from your combo with a right-click, MP will not be adjusted.

 ![](https://i.imgur.com/0GNs8Im.png)

 Interface elements:
 - <i>Deck class:</i> Selecting your deck class changes the MP factor and the max MP.
-If your deck class is 7 or higher, the maximum MP is 500.
+If your deck class is 7 or higher, the max MP is 500.
 - <i>MP factor:</i> Most MP mechanics use this factor to increase MP during battle.
 - <i>Wingdash:</i> If your heartwing gauge is yellow or orange, you will gain some MP at the start of the battle.
 - <i>Reset:</i> Click this button to reset MP to 0.
 - MP text box: You can type a new value into this box, or use the mouse wheel to add or subtract the MP gained from a spirit draw or free card.
 - <i>MP burst:</i> When MP is 500, you can activate the MP burst.
 - MP-charging magnus: These five magnus add different amounts of MP when used.
 Right-click a magnus to undo the MP charge.
-- <i>Include MP from selecting card:</i> The moment you select any of the five MP chargers from your deck (before the character performs the action), the MP factor is added to the current MP.
+- <i>Include MP from selecting card:</i> The moment you select any of the five MP chargers from your deck (before the character begins their turn), the MP factor is added to the current MP.
 - <i>Deviation:</i> A random factor ranging from 0.9 to 1.04 is applied to MP charge and MP drain.
 - Artifacts: Using any of these will add the MP factor and reduce MP by 100 times the roman numeral.
 Right-click an artifact to undo this action.
 - <i>MP drain:</i> Hitting an enemy with one of these weapons will steal some of their MP.
 Note that the amount of MP you gain cannot exceed the amount of MP the enemy has left.
 Also, since enemy MP is stored as an integer, the amount of MP you gain is an integer as well.
 Right-click a magnus to undo the MP drain.